michaelhenry/XConfigs/README.md

 ## Example

-Similar with logger tool such as [swift-log](https://github.com/apple/swift-log), You can simply create a single global variable or just a singleton, as long as the it conforms to[XConfigSpec](Sources/XConfigs/Protocols/XConfigsSpec.swift) and then use the `@XConfig` property wrapper inside it.
+Similar with logger tool such as [swift-log](https://github.com/apple/swift-log), You can simply create a single global variable or just a singleton, as long as the it conforms to [XConfigSpec](Sources/XConfigs/Protocols/XConfigsSpec.swift) and then use the `@XConfig` property wrapper inside it.

 ```swift
 struct MockConfigs: XConfigSpec {